CAMeL-Lab/camel-guidelines/docs/morphology.md

 This is not the case in ARZATB, where broken (irregular) plural nouns are tagged as singular because they do not use the sound plural affixes.

-Another property is that in {{ page.camelpos }} tagest we omit case and state features for nominals, and voice and mood for verbs when annotating dialecta Arabic as the dialects have almost lost them completely, except for some high frequency fossilized MSA forms, such as <span dir="rtl">طبعاً</span>
+Another property is that in CAMEL POS tagest we omit case and state features for nominals, and voice and mood for verbs when annotating dialecta Arabic as the dialects have almost lost them completely, except for some high frequency fossilized MSA forms, such as <span dir="rtl">طبعاً</span>